op2-platforms/op2cad/README.md

 ## The Design

 This platform was thought to be the foundation or any personnal or office standard development; offering normalized environement, base content enchancements, development documentations and enabled customization strategies complementing the software original contents.

-It is the perfect platform for anyone starting up into the CAD world or feeling a bit tooless after few year out of the wood!

-&nbsp;

 The current prefered way to work is to [fork the main repository](https://github.com/op2-platforms/op2cad) to your own or enterprises GitHub account and clone this newly made repository to your C: drive in a GitHub folder ( ex : "C:\GitHub\op2cad" ).
 This way you can use absolute path dependent files (ex : .prj/.prv) right away and get going with existing applications customization.